DUNE/dune-justin/docs/justin-man-page.md

-       show-files [--request-id ID] [--stage-id ID] [--file-did DID] Shows files information cached in the  justIn  Database,  either limited  by  request  ID  and  stage ID or by file DID.
+       show-files [--request-id ID] [--stage-id ID] [--file-did DID] Shows files information cached in the  justIN  Database,  either limited  by  request  ID  and  stage ID or by file DID.
 For each file, the request ID, stage ID, file state,  and  file  DID  are shown.
 The file state is one of "finding", "unallocated", "allo- cated", or "processed".
-Files wait in the  "unallocated"  state, are  then  allocated  to  an  instance  of the stage's script by justIn's allocator service, and then either return  to  "unallo- cated" or move to "processed" depending on whether the script is able to process them correctly.
+Files wait in the  "unallocated"  state, are  then  allocated  to  an  instance  of the stage's script by justIN's allocator service, and then either return  to  "unallo- cated" or move to "processed" depending on whether the script is able to process them correctly.